chienshyong/houou-statistics/README.md

 ## List of analyses

-+ **Riichi Hand**: Properties of a riichi by turn, riichi tile, discards and tsumogiri riichi: good wait %, tanyao %, amount of dora
++ **Riichi Hand**: Properties of a riichi by turn, riichi tile, discards and tsumogiri riichi: good wait %, tanyao %, amount of dora.
 + **Hand Score**: Average hand scores by yaku, turn, dealin tile, dora discarded and tsumo/ron.
 + **Betaori Cost**: Average points lost upon folding based on turn, number of riichis, and whether you're the dealer.
 + **Wait Distribution**: Distribution of waits for riichi and open hands.
 + **Riichi Tile**: Change in danger level by tile used to call riichi.
 + **Sotogawa**: Change in danger level by tiles discarded prior to riichi.
 + **Dora Danger**: Increase in danger level of dora and tiles close to dora.
++ **Riichi Winrate**: Winrates for first riichi by wait, turn and suji traps.
++ **Dama Winrate**: Winrates for dama tenpai by wait and turn.
-+ **Riichi Winrate**: Win, draw and dealin rates for 1st, 2nd and 3rd riichi based on turn and hand shape.
++ **Oikake Winrate**: Win, draw and dealin rates for 1st, 2nd and 3rd riichi based on turn and hand shape.
-+ **Dama Winrate**: Estimating dama winrate by counting tiles discarded without any seemingly dangerous players.
 + **Oikake Calculator**: EV calculator for chasing a riichi.
 + **1-shanten Calculator**: EV calculator for pushing in 1-shanten against a riichi.
 + **Keiten Calculator**: EV calculator for pushing a no yaku hand to keiten.